Tyler Austin: New York Yankees

 Austin committed to attend Kennesaw State University on a college baseball scholarship to play for the Kennesaw State Owls.
 Noticed by Yankees' area scout Darryl Monroe, the Yankees selected Austin in the 13th round, with the 415th overall selection, of the 2010 Major League Baseball draft as a catcher.
 Austin chose to sign with the Yankees rather than enroll at Kennesaw State, receiving a $130,000 signing bonus.
 He made his professional debut with the Gulf Coast Yankees of the Rookie-level Gulf Coast League, playing in two games.
-In 2011, Austin began the season with the Gulf Coast Yankees, before receiving a promotion to the Staten Island Yankees of the Class A-Short Season New York–Penn League.
+In 2011, Austin began the season with the Gulf Coast Yankees, before receiving a promotion to the Staten Island Yankees of the Low–A New York–Penn League.
 He had a .354 batting average across the 2011 season.
 Though he was drafted as a catcher, Austin spent most of his playing time as a first baseman and third baseman.

-Austin began the 2012 season with the Charleston RiverDogs of the Class A South Atlantic League.
+Austin began the 2012 season with the Charleston RiverDogs of the Single–A South Atlantic League.
 He was named to appear in the South Atlantic League All-Star Game.
-After hitting 14 home runs with Charleston, the Yankees promoted Austin to the Tampa Yankees of the Class A-Advanced Florida State League in July.
+After hitting 14 home runs with Charleston, the Yankees promoted Austin to the Tampa Yankees of the High–A Florida State League in July.
 He was chosen to represent the Yankees in the All-Star Futures Game, but suffered a head injury in July 2012, which caused him to withdraw from the game.
-After the end of Tampa's regular season, the Yankees promoted Austin again, this time to the Trenton Thunder of the Class AA Eastern League, so that he could play for the Thunder during the Eastern League postseason.
+After the end of Tampa's regular season, the Yankees promoted Austin again, this time to the Trenton Thunder of the Double–A Eastern League, so that he could play for the Thunder during the Eastern League postseason.
 He finished the 2012 season, hitting .322 with a .400 on base percentage, .559 slugging percentage, 17 home runs, and 80 runs batted in (RBIs).
 Brian Cashman, the Yankees' general manager, referred to Austin as a "mega prospect" in August 2012.
 Austin won the Yankees' Minor League Player of the Year Award for the 2012 season.

 Prior to the 2013 season, Austin was ranked as the 77th best prospect in baseball by Baseball America.
 The Yankees invited Austin to spring training in 2013 as a non-roster player.
 He played for Trenton, primarily as an outfielder.
 He was selected to appear in the Eastern League All-Star Game.
 Austin went on the disabled list with a wrist injury in July, which caused him to miss almost 60 games.
-He batted .257 with a .344 on-base percentage and a .373 slugging percentage with six home runs and 40 RBIs in 83 games for Trenton in 2013.
+He batted .257 with a .344 on-base percentage and a .373 slugging percentage with six home runs and 40 RBI in 83 games for Trenton in 2013.
 The Yankees assigned him to the Scottsdale Scorpions of the Arizona Fall League (AFL) after the regular season.